Ghyghi/Ghyghi/README.md

 - 👨‍💻 Building things at the intersection of **creativity** and **clean architecture**
 - 🌱 Learning: `Python`, `JavaScript`, `Laravel`, and `Flutter`
 - 💼 Currently open to **collaborative projects**, **freelance work**, or just geeking out on a cool idea
-- 💡 Motto: _"Don't just ship code.
-Ship solutions."_
+- 💡 Motto: _"Don't crack too many eggs learning to make an omlet"_
 - 🎯 Goal: Build tools that don't just work, but **wow**

 ---